Week 3

 TIP

-The format of the errors return value follows the best practice described in the JSON:API specification, which we will look at in more detail in week 9.
+return value follows the best practice described in the JSON:API specification, which we will look at in more detail in week 9.

 OK.
 Test it with Postman.

-• duplicate the current request tab
+- duplicate the current request tab

-• change the method to PUT
+- change the method to

-• resubmit the POST request
+- resubmit the

-• copy the id from the response body of the POST request and add it to the URI
+request - copy the id from the response body of the POST request and add it to the URI

-• click the blue send button
+- click the blue send button

 5. Update (partial) an object

 In a partial update, the client constructs the request body with only the properties that have changed for a given object.
-The request URI is the same as the PUT method, the HTTP verb is changed to PATCH.
+The request URI is the same as the PUT

-Start by copying the code from the PUT request handler.
-We will change the first two lines in the else block.
+request handler.
+We will change the first two lines in the else

-The second trick is to use the Object.assign() function to merge the old car object with the updated properties contained in our theRest variable.
+The second trick is to use the Object.assign() function to merge the old car object with the updated properties contained in our theRest

 app.patch('/api/cars/:carId', (req, res) => {